SciCompMod/GMGPolar/README.md

 - Removed the task-based approach, which did not scale well with increasing parallelization.
 - Reduced maximum usage by 61.5% by constructing symmetric matrices and utilizing the tridiagonal structure of smoother matrices.

-4) **Removed Features**
+4) **Updated Features**

-- Discontinued the in-house solver, now replaced by MUMPS for improved functionality.
+- Added a new LU decomposition solver, allowing users to choose between MUMPS and the in-house solver for greater flexibility and performance.